neropatti/ammo-percentage-indicator/README.md

 Known issues:

- - Sometimes the overlay won't load
+ - None!

-If you encounter any other issues, or have ideas for features, get in touch with me on the DRG modding discord: neropatti#5892
+If you encounter any issues, or have ideas for features, get in touch with me on the DRG modding discord: neropatti#5892

 Also get in touch if you want to contribute to this mod :)